Diverse Video Captioning Through Latent Variable Expansion: The Proposed Method

 In (2), $h_{N+1}$ is the blank feature, and $\alpha_{t,i}$ is the attention weight which can be computed as:

 where $w$, $W_a$, $V_a$ and $b_a$ are the learned parameters, $h^d_{t-1}$ is the hidden state of the decoder LSTM (LSTM2) at the ($t$-1)-th time step.

-As shown in Figure 1, our decoder integrates two LSTMs.
-The bottom LSTM layer (LSTM1) is used to efficiently encode the previous words, and the top LSTM (LSTM2) generates the next word based on the concatenation of the visual information $a_t$ and the textual information $q_t$.
+Our decoder integrates two LSTMs.
+LSTM1 is used to efficiently encode the previous words and outputs $q_t$.
+Then LSTM2 generates the next word based on the concatenation of the visual information $a_t$ and the textual information $q_t$.
+With this hierarchical design, our model can not only generate a concise and accurate description, but also assist the diversity module to generate varied descriptions, which will be introduced in the following section.
 According to the above analysis, at time step $t$, our model utilizes \textbf{V} and the previous words $w_{<t}$ to predict a word $w_{t}$ with the maximal probability $P(w_t|w_{<t},\textbf{V})$, until we reach the end of the sentence.
 Thus, the loss function of our encoder-decoder model can be defined as:

 where $\theta$ is the model parameter set.